jubianchi/jsimple/README.md

 ### Using the proxy

-Jsimple provides a proxy mode which will ease fetching and defining service in some cases.
+jsimple provides a proxy mode which will ease fetching and defining service in some cases.
 No more calls to `Jsimple#get` or `Jsimple#share`:

 ```js